aczietlow/drupal-hipchat/README.txt

 accomplish your needs without using the $irc global.
 Generally speaking, try not to use the $irc global.

-There is another hook available called irc_bot_reply (such that, in our above example, it'd be bot_example_irc_bot_reply()).
+There is another hook available called irc_bot_reply_message (such that, in our above example, it'd be bot_example_irc_bot_reply_message()).
 This function allows you to act whenever the bot sends a message.
 Primarily, this was added to allow us to log bot responses in bot_log.module.
 If you use this, be sure NOT to use bot_message() within your implementation, else you'll cause an infinite loop.
+Another hook, irc_bot_reply_action, does the same for actions.

 The final hook of interest is irc_bot_cron, which is run every five minutes.
 This is very similar to Drupal's own hook_cron, but is intended only for